vectordotdev/vector/website/content/en/guides/level-up/e2e-ack-guide.md

 ## Getting Started

-You can set and control the acknowledgement feature either at the global level or the source level.
+You can set and control the acknowledgement feature either at the global level or the sink level.
 Let's start with the global configuration option first, as it is easy as flipping on a switch.
 As you would expect from a global configuration, the configuration below turns end-to-end acknowledgement on for every source: